ADGEfficiency/world-models-dev/blog_posts.md

 Each part should go heavy on the maths - part 1 = autoeconder, part 2 = gaussian mixtures and lstms

+cloud lessons
+- putting up to s3 rather than just detach volume and connect to gpu instance
+- leaving ssd on for ages
+- not training directly from s3 (this is probably only useful for prediction)

 ## Part 1 - Vision